benstepp/website/readme.md

 ```bash
 $ node server
 ```
 You can now visit the site on port 3000.
-I'm using nginx and a proxy-pass with some proxy caching to serve the website.
+I'm using nginx to server the /build/ folder and a proxy-pass with some proxy caching to serve the api routes on the nodejs server.